Goffstown, New Hampshire: Geography

-Goffstown is located in the eastern part of Hillsborough County, directly to the west of Manchester, the state's largest city.
+Goffstown is located in southern New Hampshire, in the eastern part of Hillsborough County, directly to the west of Manchester, the state's largest city.
 Concord, the state capital, lies 16 mi to the north.
 The town center is on the Piscataquog River near the western boundary of the town, around the intersection of New Hampshire Route 13 and 114.
-The village of Grasmere is located in the east-central part of town, and the neighborhood of Pinardville is located in the southeast corner of the town, essentially forming a continuous development with the adjoining city of Manchester.
+The village of Grasmere is located in the east-central part of town, and the neighborhood of Pinardville is located in the southeastern corner of the town, essentially forming a continuous development with the adjoining city of Manchester.

 According to the United States Census Bureau, Goffstown has a total area of 97.4 km2, of which 95.9 sqkm are land and 1.5 sqkm are water, comprising 1.57% of the town.
-The Uncanoonuc Mountains (uhn-kuh-NOO-nuhk) are twin peaks in the southwest part of the town.
+The Uncanoonuc Mountains (uhn-kuh-NOO-nuhk) are twin peaks in the southwestern part of the town.
 The north peak, the highest point in Goffstown, has an elevation of 1324 ft above sea level, and the south peak has an elevation of 1321 ft.
 The town's climate is classified as a Dfa or Dfb on the Köppen climate classification charts.

 Goffstown is drained by the Piscataquog River and Black Brook and lies fully within the Merrimack River watershed.